morgen-peschke/trans-factsheet/README.md

       differences or no significant differences between trans and cis participants, or both).
     * **12 of 18 (66%) results** with clear results **suggest trans people have brain structures with similarities to their current gender identity**.
-        * Keep in mind that's no consensus, but it suggests there could be something to check out there
+        * Keep in mind that's no consensus, but it suggests there could be something to check out there.
 * [Suraswat et al. 15](https://journals.aace.com/doi/abs/10.4158/EP14351.RA)
-    * Studies on gray matter, white matter, twins, and prenatal exposure all suggest -- albeit, with limited sample sizes and methods -- that transgender identity, like homosexuality, has a biological origin
+    * Studies on gray matter, white matter, twins, and prenatal exposure all suggest -- albeit, with limited sample sizes and methods -- that transgender identity, like homosexuality, has a biological origin.
     * "_Although the mechanisms remain to be determined, **there is strong support in the literature for a biologic basis of gender identity**._"
     * "_Current data suggest a biologic etiology for transgender identity.
 Studies of DSD patients and neuroanatomical